Moxinilian/derum/README.md

 ## State of the project

-I've been explorating the methods during the summer of 2021.
+I've been exploring the methods during the summer of 2021.
 A first version of the synthesizer used a very naive solution for audio envelope using only a convolution with a free filter.
-This proved to be too unconstrained for many use cases, so I am currently implementing a new envelope generation strategy that uses a more traditional ADSR.
-The difficult part is to keep it differentiable.
+This proved to be too unconstrained for many use cases, so I have implemented a new envelope generation strategy that uses a more traditional ADSR.
+The difficult part was to keep it differentiable and parallel when most ADSR implementation techniques use control-flow-heavy recurrent implementations.

 The implementation of the new method is complete.
 I am currently measuring its benefits by applying it to the problem of reconstructing tracks of polyphonic music.